Spacelog/Spacelog/README.md

 how you develop things).
 For instance, here's an `/etc/hosts` entry using `localhost` (put this in addition to the `localhost` line already in there):

     127.0.0.1		apollo13.dev.spacelog.org mercury6.dev.spacelog.org dev.spacelog.org

-and here's one for a virtual machine (you'll need to change the dotted quad at the start of the line):

-    192.168.56.101	apollo13.dev.spacelog.org mercury6.dev.spacelog.org dev.spacelog.org

 ### Reindexing

+Whenever you edit information about a mission, or add a new one, you need to reindex the content again to see it in your local environment.

+If you're running in Docker (as we recommend), reindexing happens as part of the container build process.
+You can manually rebuild the container with `docker compose build` or you can have it happen automatically as needed by rebuilding the container every time you start your environment using `docker compose up --build` (which is a little slower than starting a container normally, but might be easier if you're working on missions content).

+If you're running without Docker (or working inside the container manually), you can reindex using `make reindex`.

-Whenever you edit information about a mission, or add a new one, you need to run `make reindex` again.
-If you get errors you may find the `lognag.pl` script in `mcshred/src` useful: just give it some transcript files and it'll tell you where it finds possible errors or weirdnesses.
+If you get errors you may find the `lognag.pl` script in `mcshred/src`
+useful: just give it some transcript files and it'll tell you where it finds possible errors or weirdnesses.
 (For new missions, you'll probably have to add things into the valid speakers list at line 71.)

-Note that a full `make reindex` can take a while, so you can index just a single mission by doing `ENV/bin/python -m backend.indexer ma6` or similar (or just `python -m backend.indexer ma6` if you aren't using a virtualenv.
+Note that a full reindex can take a while (usually about 5 minutes), so you can index just a single mission by running `python3 -m backend.indexer MISSION_ID` (where `MISSION_ID` is the name of the folder that the mission files are in) inside your container.
+If you're not familiar with Docker containers, however, it's usually easier to do a full container rebuild as described above.

 ## Deploying to production